Bluetooth Low Energy: Auracast

+Auracast transmitters use wireless advertisements to broadcast information about available streams – such as transmitter name, type of audio, program title, and language – which can be displayed on the receiver and in the apps on smartphones and smartwatches, or processed by the receiver to automatically connect to preferred sources.

+Bluetooth LE–enabled smartphones function as an assistant to control Auracast receivers like headphones and earbuds.
+Broadcast Audio URI, marketed as "Scan to Listen", provides information required to connect to the specific audio stream, encoded with a QR code or transmitted using NFC.
+This allows users to directly select a specific audio stream in applications such as audio guides in a museum, simultaneous translations in multiple languages, silent TV screens in a bar or community center, public events or music performances at conference halls / sports venues / houses of worship, station and service announcements in public transport, and flight announcements in airports.

+MIDI

+Developed by the MIDI Manufacturers Association (MMA) Working Group (now The MIDI Association), there is a formalized Bluetooth LE MIDI (BLE-MIDI) specification, a wireless protocol designed to transmit MIDI data over Bluetooth Low Energy.
+It focuses on power-efficient wireless MIDI communication for devices such as MIDI controllers, keyboards, pedals, etc., that don't continuously stream data – and without significant latency.
+Operating systems that support it include Windows 10 Version 1607, macOS and Android.

 Contact tracing and notification

-In December 2020, the Bluetooth SIG released a draft specification for a wearable exposure notification service.
-This service allows exposure notification services on wearable devices to communicate with and be controlled by client devices such as smartphones.
+In December 2020, the Bluetooth SIG released a draft specification for a wearable exposure-notification service.
+This service allows exposure-notification services on wearable devices to communicate with, and be controlled by, client devices such as smartphones.

 Implementation

 Chip

 Starting in late 2009, Bluetooth Low Energy integrated circuits were announced by a number of manufacturers.
-These ICs commonly use software radio so updates to the specification can be accommodated through a firmware upgrade.
+These ICs commonly use software radio, so updates to the specification can be accommodated through a firmware upgrade.

 Hardware

 Current mobile devices are commonly released with hardware and software support for both classic Bluetooth and Bluetooth Low Energy.